DominicValerio/EGN3211-Final/README.md

 ```
 ⚠️Only works with integer types

-⚠️ Important with both methods: If i == j (i.e. you're trying to swap the same element with itself), both the addition/subtraction and XOR methods may corrupt the value at that index.
+⚠️ Important: If i == j (i.e. you're trying to swap the same element with itself), both the addition/subtraction and XOR methods may corrupt the value at that index.
 Always check that i != j before using these techniques.